-The Scottish Charity Regulator Equality Strategy 2016-2018
+The Scottish Charity Regulator Equality Strategy 2020 - 2022

-OSCR Board Statement of commitment
+OSCR Statement of commitment

-Advancing the equal opportunities agenda is important and many charities play a key role in this.
+Advancing the equal opportunities agenda is a key national priority and we recognise the role many charities play in this.
 The Scottish Charity Regulator is committed to carrying out its work in a way that encourages equal opportunities, aims to eliminate unlawful discrimination, and fosters good relations among all people.
-We will continue to ensure that equality is an integral part of all our policies and practice.
-We will carefully consider whether any issues with charities' compliance with equality law affect their charitable status, or mean that their charity trustees are not fulfilling their duties.
-Our Board and Senior Management Team will show their personal commitment to equality and take responsibility for our progress in advancing equality.
+We will continue to ensure that equality is an integral part of all our policies and practice, and is reflected in our work as charity regulator.
+Our Board and Senior Management Team will show their personal commitment to equality and take responsibility for advancing equality through our activities.